Pop duo Tegan and Sara slams YouTube over LGBTQ video filtering

 “It sends a bad message to young gay kids and young trans kids that their lives are not normal or acceptable.”

-At issue is YouTube’s “restricted” designation, which lets parents, schools and libraries filter out content that isn’t deemed appropriate for users under 18.
+At issue is YouTube’s “restricted” designation, which lets parents, schools and libraries filter out content that may be considered inappropriate for users under 18.
 YouTube calls it “an optional feature used by a very small subset of users.”

-It’s unclear whether the types of videos in question are now being categorized as “restricted” for the first time, or whether the filtering is only now getting attention.
+It’s unclear whether the types of videos in question are being categorized as “restricted” for the first time, or if the filtering is only now getting attention.

+Video producer Michael Rizzi, who’s based in Toronto, says he’s concerned with the message it sends to loyal YouTube users.
+He’s seen 176 of his 236 videos disappear in “restricted” mode, representing 75 per cent of the clips he’s uploaded over the past five years.

+Rizzi says he wished Google’s YouTube executives would’ve been more transparent about the problem.
+Instead, they appeared to sit back as YouTubers made the hashtag #YouTubeIsOverParty a trending topic on Twitter over the weekend.

+“It’s more a feeling of being pushed to the side,” Rizzi says.
+“It’s a pretty big screw-up on their end.”

-In an emailed statement on Monday, YouTube said “some videos that cover subjects like health, politics and sexuality may not appear for users and institutions that choose to use this feature.”
+In an emailed statement on Monday, YouTube acknowledged the filter saying “some videos that cover subjects like health, politics and sexuality may not appear for users and institutions that choose to use this feature.”

-YouTube acknowledged that “some videos are incorrectly labelled by our automated system and we realize it’s very important to get this right.”
+YouTube added that “some videos are incorrectly labelled by our automated system and we realize it’s very important to get this right.”

-“We’re working hard to make some improvements,” the company said Monday afternoon without offering further details.
+“We’re working hard to make some improvements,” the company said without offering further details.

-The complaints spawned the hashtag #YouTubeIsOverParty, which was a Twitter trending topic worldwide over the weekend.
+The lack of information has left YouTubers struggling to figure out what’s being sifted out, what isn’t and why it’s happening.

+Rizzi suspects video tags like “LGBT” or “gay couple” may be triggering the filter for “7 Things I Love About My Boyfriend,” a video he says shouldn’t be restricted for a younger audience.

+Even his clip commissioned for YouTube’s #ProudToBe campaign, timed to last year’s Pride Month, is now filtered out.

+“YouTube’s own equality campaign is restricted, which is probably the weirdest part of everything,” Rizzi says.

-Toronto-based transgender YouTuber Stef Sanjati had 48 of her videos blocked as of Monday, including clips discussing transgender student bathrooms and makeup tips.
+Toronto-based transgender YouTuber Stef Sanjati also had 48 of her videos blocked as of Monday, including clips discussing transgender student bathrooms and makeup tutorials.

-Fellow gay video maker Michael Rizzi was also affected, with 176 of his 236 videos disappearing in “restricted” mode.

 — With files from the Associated PressReport Typo/Error